nobabas/MTRN4231/README.md

 #### Contribution to the Overall Task
 - Provides real-time feedback for each individual nodes.
+- These three streams work together to ensure that the visualisation and operation is seamless between both virtual and physical, acting as functional digital twin.

 ### Closed-Loop Operation and Feedback
- describe the feedback method and how it adapts system behaviour in real time.
+Vision feedback continually updates the robot with the current marker positions, ensuring accurate and reliable target localisation.
+Motion feedback from MoveIt ensures that each planned movement remains safe, feasible, and within joint limits.
+Finally, the soil-probe sensor provides real-time moisture readings, allowing the robot to confirm successful soil contact before recording data.

 #### Closed Loop Pipeline
-The system uses three primary real-time feedback streams being:
+The system uses three primary real-time feedback loops being:

 **Computer Vision Feedback (YOLO + Camera)**
 - The vision node continuously detects blue markers and publishes updated centroid pixel coordinates.